weygoldt/py2md/README.md

     return blocks

 ```

 This is probably not the most elegant implementation of this algorithm but
 I whipped it together quickly and for now it works well.
 The output of this
 function is now a list of instances of our `Block` class, each containing the
 block content and whether it is code or content (i.e., markdown text).
 What we
-now need, is a function that puts this together to a markdown file.
+now need, is a function that puts this together to a Markdown file.
 For this,
-we can simply iterate over our blocks and wrap each block into a markdown code
+we can simply iterate over our blocks and wrap each block into a Markdown code
 block, if it contains code.
 Easy as that!

 ```python

 def build_markdown(blocks, path):
     file = ""